_ (10 of 17)

 Use your voice as an improvising instrument

-Jazz Singing is a priceless educational process, in which the singer is getting to know his/her voice, appreciates its multiple expressive potentials, and learns to use it as an improvising instrument.
-Meanwhile, he/she discovers the magic of jazz music and enjoys the unique experience of artistic expression and freedom!
+Jazz Singing is a priceless educational process, in which the singer comes to know their voice, appreciates its multiple expressive potentials, and learns to use it as an improvising instrument.
+Meanwhile, they discover the magic of jazz music and enjoy the unique experience of artistic expression and freedom!

 Jazz is a universal language and, therefore, learning to “speak Jazz” is priceless.